 WYOMING

+Statute(s) No state law explicitly pertaining to Good Samaritan fatal overdose prevention.

+Initial effective date(s) N/A

+Substantive N/A

+amendments to law(s)

+Individual(s) eligible N/A

+for GS protection

+Protection as to N/A

+controlled substance

+possession crimes

+Protection as to drug N/A

+paraphernalia crimes

+Protection as to other N/A

+crimes/violations

+Requirement(s) for N/A

+the protection to

+apply

+Exception(s) to N/A

+protection

 Reporting overdose a No.

 mitigating factor in

-sentencing
+sentencing NT/A

 Offenses subject to N/A

-mitigation

-Circumstance(s) when N/A
+mitigation Circumstance(s) when N/A

-mitigation applies
+Circumstance(s) when mitigation applies IN/A

 Other provisions of None.

-note
+note TVOIIC.

 DIH or DDRD W.S. § 6-2-108 (effective as amended July 1, 2010).

-provision in state law
+provision in state law 77.5. § 6 2 100 (effective as afficiated stary 1, 2010).

 Classification of Felony.

-DIH/DDRD offense
+DIH/DDRD offense y ·

 Circumstance(s) when When the person is an adult or at least four years older than the

 DIH/DRDD applies victim and he or she unlawfully delivers a controlled substance to a

 minor and that minor dies as a result of the injection, inhalation,

 ingestion, or administration by any other means of any amount of

 that controlled substance.

 Affirmative defense of None.

 DIH/DDRD offense

 AMERICAN SAMOA

-Statute(s)

-Statule(s) No jurisdictional law explicitly pertaining to Good Samaritan fatal
+Statute(s) No jurisdictional law explicitly pertaining to Good Samaritan fatal

-Initial offective date(g) overdose prevention.
+overdose prevention.

-Initial effective date(s) Substantive N/A N/A
+Initial effective date(s) N/A

+Substantive N/A

-amendments to law(s) N/A
+amendments to law(s)

 Individual(s) eligible N/A

 for GS protection

 Protection as to N/A

 controlled substance

 possession crimes

 Protection as to drug N/A

 paraphernalia crimes

 Protection as to other N/A

 crimes/violations

-Requirement (s) for N/A
+Requirement(s) for N/A

 the protection to

 apply

 Exception(s) to N/A

 protection

 Reporting overdose a No.

 mitigating factor in

 sentencing

 Offenses subject to N/A

 mitigation

 Circumstance(s) when N/A

 mitigation applies

 Other provisions of None.

 note

 DIH or DDRD No.

-provision in state law
+provision in state law 27/4

 Classification of N/A

-DIH/DDRD offense
+DIH/DDRD offense NT/A

 Circumstance(s) when N/A

-DIH/DRDD applies
+DIH/DRDD applies NT/A

 Affirmative defense of N/A

 DIH/DDRD offense